rust-lang/rfcs/active/0000-fat-objects.md

 Some comments on this:

-First, note that for functions that take borrowed pointers as parameters, we still use fat pointers.
-There really won't be much reason to do otherwise--the cost of the virtual call will be roughly the same, and using the fat pointer is more flexible because you can always convert a thin pointer into a fat one, but not vice versa.
-The reason to use thin pointers is if you're going have more pointers than objects, thin pointers to fat objects saves space.
-This would usually arise for struct fields rather than function parameters--if you're nesting function calls deeply enough for this to matter, you've probably got other problems.
+Note that for functions that take borrowed pointers as parameters, we still use fat pointers.
+This is more flexible for the caller, as it allows the method to be called using both fat and thin pointers.
+The cost of the virtual call will be roughly the same either way.
+If the method needed a fat object, it would have to take a thin pointer to it as a parameter instead (e.g. `fn process_any_element(element:&Fat<Element>)`).
+I would expect this would mostly appear methods that construct data structures that have thin pointers inside them.

-The upshot of this is that you'd expect to see `Rc<Fat<X>>`, `Gc<Fat<X>>` and `~Fat<X>` much more frequently than you'd ever see a `&Fat<X>`.

 The annoying part is having to create extra types that don't mean anything.
 You don't just have `Element`, you have `ElementFields` and `ElementStaticMethods`, even though the second and third of these aren't really useful.  (`ElementStaticMethods` is here so that a call to `set_attribtue` is not itself virtual, but can make virtual calls to `before_set_attribute` and `after_set_attribute`.)
-Choosing a different arrangement for struct inheritance could alleviate this--[traits with fields](https://github.com/mozilla/rust/issues/9912) may come out as a better complement here.  (_Possibly rewrite this RFC and choose that alternative instead?_)
+Choosing a different arrangement for struct inheritance could alleviate this--[traits with fields](https://github.com/mozilla/rust/issues/9912) may come out as a better complement here.  (_Possibly rewrite this RFC and choose that alternative instead?_)  With this example, at least the leaves of the inheritance tree (`HTMLImageElement` and `HTMLVideoElement`) can simply be structs and are expressed in a more straightforward way.

 # Alternatives